DFHack/dfhack/COMPILE.rst

 Good linux tools:

+* angavrilov's df-structures gui (visit us on IRC for details).
 * edb (Evan's Debugger)
 * IDA Pro running under wine.
 * Some of the tools residing in the ``legacy`` dfhack branch.